-Target groups: INTERMEDIATE: for trainees with some theoretical and practical knowledge.
-PhD students, master students, engineers.
-Specialists with at least 1st cycle degree or similar background experience
+The course targeted trainees with some theoretical and practical knowledge, PhD students, master students, engineers, specialists with at least 1st cycle degree or similar background experience.

-Cost: No registration fee.
+The course was free-of-charge.
 5 travel grants were given to a selected number of participants for covering part of their travelling expenses (you can read their written reviews here).

 The full agenda for the event can be found here.

 Several videos of the sessions are available on YouTube by following the links below:

 - Zoom in on blood – Using supercomputers in hemodynamics (Gábor Závodszky, UvA)